jiobu1/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

 What do you care about?
+Education and technology

 What do you know about?
+Education

 What decisions do you face?
+Education decisions as an educator and homeschooling mom.

 ## Seven templates